Production pattern making class

 You will learn the standards of production patterns (standards to implement and why), and how to inspect and walk a pattern so you can determine whether the work you’ve paid for is on par.
 You will leave with a completed production ready pattern and sewn samples made on industrial sewing machines.
 Basic sewing skills are helpful.
 If you don’t have my book, you will need to get it as we use it extensively.
 Depending on interest, classes can be expanded to cover topics of your choosing.

 Private instruction is available for a maximum of three students but two is preferred.
-The class fee per person per day is $800, (discounts for attendees from the same company).
+The class fee per person per day is $900, (50% discount for attendees from the same company).
 For students staying two days or more, I provide comfortable and private accommodations in my guest house with breakfast and lunch (vegetarian) on site.
 My guest house has a bedroom (queen size bed), living room (queen size futon), full kitchen and a bath with shower stocked with towels, shampoo, soap etc (photos of accomodations).
 Transportation to and from the airport is likely but not guaranteed depending on arrival and departure times.

 The long version: These classes aren’t scheduled but held by arrangement.
 Classes are customized so I need to interview people to assess their skills and what they need to get out of it to know whether we’re a match.
 Content varies but I don’t do knits beyond the cursory stuff.
 In the case of manufacturers (and or their designers, pattern makers, sample makers), I help them learn the skills their employers want to develop better products.
 I only do one introductory class (meaning no knowledge prerequisites) for entrepreneurs on production pattern making.
 That is really all most designers need since they don’t make patterns but I’m flexible.

 I should explain how my classes are set up.
 Keep in mind these classes are intensive and rigorous!
 Even though my shop is fairly large with nice amenities and many machines and tools, I take a maximum of three students but two is best.
 Other than that I provide accommodations and meals, classes are small because I can’t do a job I would be proud of otherwise.
-Staying on site is preferable as classes are 10 hours or more each day and the closest hotel (Motel 6) is 10 miles away and there are few amenities such as restaurants near by.
+Staying on site is preferable as classes are 10 hours or more each day and the closest hotel is 10 miles away and there are few amenities such as restaurants near by.
 Of course, you’re welcome to make your own accommodations.

 I interview prospective students at length by phone to get an idea of their needs, learning styles and personalities.
 Then I organize classes according to student personalities, who I think would get along well together because they’ll be working with each other as much as they will with me -and they are usually rooming together.